2000 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 1. Are 2000 Kennedy half dollars worth collecting?

-Yes, especially high-grade examples and silver proof versions.
-While business strikes are common, MS67+ specimens can reach hundreds of dollars.
-The 2000-S Silver PR70 has sold for $1,840, demonstrating significant collector interest.
+Yes, particularly high-grade examples and silver proof versions.
+While business strikes are common in lower grades, MS67+ specimens can reach hundreds of dollars — and the 2000-D tops out at MS67 with fewer than 100 PCGS-certified examples known.
+The 2000-S Silver PR70 has sold for $1,840 at Goldberg Auctioneers, demonstrating serious collector demand at the pinnacle of the grade scale.

-Even standard proof coins offer affordable entry into Kennedy half dollar collecting, with deep cameo examples providing excellent visual appeal at reasonable prices.
+Even standard clad proof coins offer an affordable and visually impressive entry into Kennedy half dollar collecting at under $10 for PR69 DCAM examples.

 Only 2000-S proof coins contain 90% silver.
-Look for the “S” mint mark below Kennedy’s neck and proof finish characteristics like mirror surfaces and frosted devices.
+Look for the “S” mint mark below Kennedy’s neck plus proof characteristics — deeply mirrored fields and frosted, white-looking design elements (known as Deep Cameo or DCAM contrast).

 3. Should I get my 2000 Kennedy half dollar professionally graded?